 Knowing that I had the meaning under my eyes actually helped me look less at the translation and try to grasp the sense of a sentence without external help.
 When I read a novel in my target language I tend to look up every single word I don’t understand, making the whole reading much less enjoyable.
 Interlinear Books, though, made me into a less anxious reader.
 I took my time to appreciate the prose style, the use of words and to try and figure out more by myself, without jumping at the translation the whole time.

 Halfway through I realised that, despite being still a beginner, I was actually reading a real Swedish novel!

 Herr Arnes Penningar is a 1904 novel by Swedish writer Selma Lagerlöf.
 The author was the first female writer to win the Nobel Prize for Literature.

-Her best known work is The Wonderful Adventures of Nils, one of the most famous Swedish children books, translated in over 30 languages.
+Her best-known work is The Wonderful Adventures of Nils, one of the most famous Swedish children books, translated into over 30 languages.
 It’s the tale of a boy shrunk to the size of a thumb and travelling the country on top of a goose, with insights on history and geography of Swedish provinces.

 Herr Arnes Penningar takes us to 16th century Sweden, depicting the harsh winter, the lives of people as well as subtlety describing the landscapes of the region.
 It’s a captivating novel somehow close to Edgar Allan Poe’s atmospheres, but I don’t want to spoil anything: it’s an absorbing read that deserves to be discovered page by page.